 What are the best massage guns right now?

-The Theragun Prime Massage Gun is the best massage gun on the market right now with the Hyperice Hypervolt Plus as a close second.
+The Theragun Elite Massage Gun is the best massage gun on the market right now.
 Customers like its ergonomic design so they can target hard-to-reach areas like the low back.
 The current model is one of the best massage guns because it’s quieter than previous versions and is the best massage gun for the average exerciser who wants muscle pain relief.

 The Hyperice Hypervolt Plus has a good battery life, is good for athletes—particularly runners—and their Pressure Sensor Technology pairs with their app and Bluetooth so you know how much pressure you’re applying to a specific area.

 The Theragun Mini is also a brilliant massage gun for athletes who want a portable massage gun they can take in their bag with them to the gym, or on a plane.
 It's small and compact, but still powerful enough to give you a decent massage.

 The best massage guns you can buy today